dustinlyons/nixos-config/README.md

   "secret.age".publicKeys = [ user1 system1 ];
 }
 ```
 where `"secret.age"` is your new filename.
 Now we have two files: `secrets.nix` and our `secret.age`.
-Let me show you.
+Let me explain a little more.

 ## Example
 Let's say I wanted to create a new secret to hold my Github SSH key.